tomf247/hangman/README.md

 ![alt text](https://github.com/tomf247/hangman/blob/0226440e2cf7261eb821db0dafc810910c2eb1b0/docs/screenshots/hangman_pep8.png "pep8 passed")

 - The code passes all tests at www.pep8online.com.
+However if that same code is placed into VS Code and pylint is run on it there will be linting errors.
+Following consultation with my mentor, I understood that pylint compatibility is the priority, so my code is now pylint compliant.

 ## Deployment